merlox/ethereum-store/README.md

-# ethereum-store
+# Ethereum Hydro Store
-The Ethereum store smart contracts
+The Ethereum store for hydro smart contracts.
+It allows you to publish products.